 5. American Curl

 The American Curl has a medium-sized body, reaching up to 12 inches in height but usually only reaching 5–10 pounds.
-Their ears are distinct because the pinna of the ears fold backwards instead of standing upright like normal cat ears.
+Their ears are distinct because the pinna of the ears fold backward instead of standing upright like normal cat ears.
 This breed has a long, muscular body and is known for its friendly, people-oriented personality.

 6. Scottish Fold